267 19th Ave S

-Phyllis Moen (pronounced Mow-in), Professor Emeritus at the University of Minnesota and at Cornell University, is a McKnight Endowed Presidential Chair in Sociology at the University of Minnesota.
+Phyllis Moen (pronounced Mow-in), Professor Emeritus at the University of Minnesota and at Cornell University, is a McKnight Endowed Presidential Chair and is Professor of Sociology at the University of Minnesota.

-With Erin Kelly (MIT) and the Work, Family and Health Network, she investigates organizational work-time policies and practices, employee time strains, psychological and physical health outcomes; this resulted in an award-winning book, Kelly and Moen, Kelly, 2020 (2021 paperback).
+With Erin Kelly (MIT) and the Work, Family and Health Network, she investigated organizational work-time policies and practices, employee time strains, psychological and physical health outcomes; this resulted in an award-winning book, Kelly and Moen, Kelly, 2020 (2021 paperback).
 Overload: How good jobs went bad and what we can do about it.
 Princeton, NJ: Princeton University Press.
 Kelly and Moen chart the effects of an organizational-level innovation aimed at increasing supervisor support and employee control over where and when they work.

 - M.A.: Sociology, University of North Dakota, May 1973

 - B.S.: Social Science, University of North Dakota, May 1971

 - Ph.D.: Sociology, University of Minnesota, 1978

 - Work-Family Interface

 - Life Course Dynamics/Gendered Careers

 - Social Psychology